 Enable or Disable Battery Saver in Windows 10

-There are at least four ways to enable or disable the Battery Saver function in Windows 10.
+There are at least three ways to enable or disable the Battery Saver function in Windows 10.
 These are the following:-

 - Using Settings app

 - Via Action Center

 - From Command Prompt

 How to Enable or Disable Battery Saver using the Settings app in Windows 10?